pouyanfz/AirTrafficControlSimulation/README.md

   <img src="./data/Images/SplashImage.jpeg" alt="Logo" width="400">
 </div>

 The **Air Traffic Control Simulation** project aims to design an application that simulates the functionalities of an air traffic control system.
 This application will manage aircraft movements, ensure safe landings and takeoffs, and provide real-time updates on flight statuses.
-Users of this application will primarily be students and educators in the fields of computer science and transportation engineering, who seek to understand the complexities of air traffic management through a hands-on simulation experience.

 This project is of particular interest to me due to my background in civil engineering and my fascination with transportation systems.
 I believe that developing this simulation will not only enhance my programming skills but also allow me to explore the intersection of technology and transportation in a meaningful way.